Bowtie-free graphs have a Ramsey lift: (Ultra)Homogenisation of

-We find it convenient to introduce two more expansions of good graphs.
-The expansion $L_1$ is introducing unary relations and expansion $L_2$ binary relations.
-This final expansion will produce the lifts which will form the Ramsey class.
+We introduce two more lifts of good bowtie-free graphs.
+The lift $L_1$ is introducing unary relations and the lift $L_2$ in addition binary relations.
+It is $L_0\subset L_1 \subset L_2$.
+The hereditary class defined by the lift $L_2$ will form our Ramsey class.